Quantum mechanics is compatible with counterfactual definiteness: Formal Treatment of Contextuality and Counterfactual Definiteness

+where the maximum is taken over the eight choices of the $\pm$ signs with odd number of minus signs.
+(This is the CHSH inequality \cite{CHSH1969}, with all variables' values assumed to be $\pm1$.)

-The next notion formalizes the intuitive meaning of the following statement: The essence of noncontextuality for s.c.c.\ systems is that all content-sharing random variables can be treated \emph{as if they were} one and the same variable. \begin{defn} An \emph{identically connected (i.c.) coupling} of a noncontextual s.c.c.\ system $\mathcal{R}$ in (\ref{eq:system}) is an indexed set
+The next notion formalizes the intuitive meaning of the following statement: The essence of noncontextuality for s.c.c.\ systems is that all content-sharing random variables can be treated \emph{as if they were} one and the same variable. \begin{defn} An \emph{identically connected (i.c.)}\ \emph{coupling} of a noncontextual s.c.c.\ system $\mathcal{R}$ in (\ref{eq:system}) is an indexed set

-where $S_{q}$ is an element of the reduced coupling of the system. \end{defn} Thus, in our example (\ref{eq:example system}), if the system is noncontextual, then its variables can be viewed \emph{as if they were}
+where $S_{q}$ is an element of the reduced coupling of the system. \end{defn} Thus, in our two examples, (\ref{eq:example system}) and (\ref{eq:example EPR/B}), if the systems $\mathcal{R}_{1}$ and $\mathcal{R}_{2}$ are noncontextual, then their variables can be viewed \emph{as if they were}, respectively,